lean-delivery/lean-delivery.github.io-src/content/articles/3_sonarqube.rst

 When blockers are covered you may run the same iteration for criticals, majors and so on.
 Then you may propose to dev team to keep code coverage level at a certain level, it could be done by adding appropriate condition to Quality Gates.

-If new active and inactive rules appear after plugins update don't forget to ask dev team for review.
+When new active and inactive rules appear after plugins update don't forget to ask dev team for review, maybe they will want to switch on/off some of the rules.

-В пайплайне вы могли заметить такой параметр как COMMENT_SEVERITY, который показывает для каких ошибок SonarQube будет добавлять подстрочный комментарий (например, для всех критикалов и старше, или для всех мажоров и старше). Если у вас в главной ветке много ошибок, я не рекомендую выставлять этот параметр в MINOR или INFO, иначе вы столкнетесь с ситуацией, когда в каждом пулл реквесте будет сотня комментариев о минорных ошибках. Если вы в текущей итерации занимаетесь блокерами, то выставляйте этот параметр например равным CRITICAL. Получится, что блокеры вы не пропускаете, а комментарии будут выводится и для блокеров, и для критикалов.
+In the pipeline you might notice a COMMENT_SEVERITY parameter, it sets minimal severity of issues to be supplied with inline comment (e.g. critical+ or major+).
+If you've got a lot of issues in main branch I would not recommend to set this parameter into MINOR or INFO, otherwise you will face the situation, when there are hundred of minor issues comments in every pull request.
+If you are on blockers iteration, set this parameter for example to CRITICAL.
+It means that blockers are commented and not allowed, while the criticals are still allowed but commented anyway.

-Еще один совет – проверяйте с помощью SonarQube не только код разработчиков (бекенд и фронтенд), но и свой девопс код – плагины python, groovy, ansible, shellcheck вам в этом помогут.
+One more advice, check with SonarQube not only dev team code (backend and frontend), but devops code also - use python, groovy, ansible, shellcheck plugins for this purpose.

-**О чем не рассказано в этой статье.**
+**What is missed in the article**

-О добавлении code coverage статистики в SonarQube. Об OWASP плагине. О привязывании SonarQube к другим CI системам : Bamboo, Azure DevOps. О проверке maven, gradle и других проектов с помощью SonarQube. О радикальном исправлении ошибок по методу Сергея Подолицкого.
+How to add code coverage statistics to SonarQube.
+OWASP plugin.
+How to link SonarQube to other CI: Bamboo, Azure DevOps.
+How to verify maven, gradle and other projects with SonarQube.
-Обо всем этом читайте в следующей части, только на lean-delivery.com.
+How to quickly resolve SonarQube issues by Sergey Podolitsky approach.
+Read about all of this in the next part on lean-delivery.com only.